thedevdojo/voyager/docs/v0.10/Readme.md

 ### NULL values

-You might wish to save a input field into the database as a `null` value instead of an empty string.
+You might want to save an input field into the database as a `null` value instead of an empty string.

-Simply enough, inside of the BREAD we would include the following *Optional Details* for the field:
+Simply enough, inside the BREAD you can include the following *Optional Details* for the field:

 ```
 {